 9. Battery Air Pump for Power Outages

 Power outages can be worrying since the fish are left without an aerator or filter for an extended period.

 A solution to this is buying a battery-operated air pump.
 These pumps run on heavy-duty batteries and are strong enough to run filters and air stones through tubing connected to an air pump.
-The pumps can be cheap or expensive depending on your preference, but it is good to have a few on hand in case a power outage is happening.
+The pumps can be cheap or expensive, depending on your preference, but it is good to have a few on hand in case of a power outage.

 If the flow of your filter is too strong, we have an affordable and easy way to combat this problem.
 Before you go and spend more money on a new filter, you should give the filter wool method a try.

 Take the filter apart and find space for thick bundles of filter wool.
 If you have an internal cartridge filter, this can be quite easy.
 You may have to give it a few test runs before you find a flow that works for you.
 You can also remove or add in more filter wool as you please.
 This is great for fish that cannot manage strong currents like bettas.

 Tannins benefit aquatic inhabitants, but some can be too strong or weak for your liking.
 Only a few people know they may have some great tannin creators in their kitchen.

 Natural teas are a great form of tannins for fish and invertebrates.
 Tannins are antibacterial, antioxidizing, have essential minerals, and provide a natural look to the water.